 Globally, ApplePay handles US$50 billion in payments every year, which is forecast to hit US$200 billion by 2021.
 In China, there are 520 million Alipay users, and 90 per cent of their transactions are made via mobile.
 Google has also moved into mobile payments in India with its new digital payment app, Tez.

 Increasing complexity (and costs) for merchants and providers

 Meanwhile, retailers of all sizes need to keep pace with this expanding range of payment options, or risk losing customers at the checkout.
 With the cost of ‘tap and go’ estimated at hundreds of millions of extra dollars in fees to banks and credit card companies (compared with debit and PIN), they may also be adding to the bottom line for merchants.

-As well as merchant fees on a diverse choice of payment gateways, online merchants are expected to foot the bill for Buy-Now-Pay-Later models in exchange for a potentially higher conversion rates.
+As well as merchant fees on a diverse choice of payment gateways, online merchants are expected to foot the bill for 'buy now, pay later' models in exchange for a potentially higher conversion rate.
 Given these platforms enabled 7.7 per cent of online goods purchases in 2017, it’s a growing market they can’t afford to miss out on.

 However, in an era of open banking and APIs, there are also tremendous opportunities for merchants to access rich customer data through these new payment platforms.
 A single view of transactions and payment behaviour could help to personalise loyalty and marketing programs.